 Please let us know when you register what crops or situations you work with, to ensure that the workshop contains content relevant to you.

-Note: Several similar workshops will be held in the future.
-If you would like us to consider holding one in your area, please express your interest using the form below.
+Other workshops of this type will be held in the future.
+If you would like us to consider holding one in your area, please email Tonia Grundy.

 This workshop has received support from GRDC through project DAQ2407-001RTX.